imonweb/imon-wp-reactjs-theme/README.md

 # Imon WP-ReactJS Starter Theme

-This repo contains one folder that is an example theme, and another folder that is an example block-type plugin.
+This repo contains one folder that is an WP-ReactJS Starter theme, and another folder that is an example block-type plugin.
 Both folders use the official [@wordpress/scripts](https://www.npmjs.com/package/@wordpress/scripts) package to power the JS(X) and SCSS bundling.

 After placing one of the folders in your WordPress **themes** or **plugins** folders, you then: